zen-class/zen-class-devops-documentation/Linux/README.md

 --------------------------------------------------------------------------

 When a process has completed its execution, but is waiting to retrieve its exit state, the process is said to be in a zombie state, designated by Z. Once it crosses the zombie state or retrieves its exit status, the process dies or ceases to exist.

+# 1.Linux:

++ Linux is an open-source operating system based on the Unix family of operating systems.

++ Linus Torvalds developed the Linux kernel and released it in 1991.

++ Linux is known for its stability, security, and flexibility.

++ It is widely used in servers, embedded systems, and as a desktop operating system.

+# 2. Linux Distributions:

++ Linux distributions are variations of the Linux operating system that include the Linux kernel, software packages, and a package management system.

++ Popular Linux distributions include Ubuntu, Debian, Fedora, CentOS, and Arch Linux.

++ Each distribution may have its own package management system (e.g., apt, yum, pacman) and software repositories.

+# 3. Terminal and Shell:

++ Linux provides a command-line interface (CLI) where users interact with the system using a terminal emulator.

++ The shell is the program that interprets user commands and executes them.

++ Common Linux shells are Bash (Bourne Again Shell), Zsh, and Fish.

+# 4. File System Hierarchy:

++ Linux follows a hierarchical file system structure.

++ The root directory is denoted by a forward slash (/) and contains all other directories and files.

++ Common directories include /bin (user binaries), /etc (configuration files), /home (user home directories), /var (variable files), and /usr (user programs).

+# 5. Package Management:

++ Package managers simplify software installation and management.

++ Debian-based distributions use apt-get or apt as package managers, while Red Hat-based distributions use yum or dnf.

++ Package managers handle dependencies, resolve conflicts, and provide easy ways to install, update, and remove software packages.

+# 6. User and Permissions:

++ Linux is a multi-user operating system, and each user has a unique username and user ID (UID).

++ Users can be assigned to groups, and each group has a group ID (GID).

++ File permissions define access levels for users, groups, and others, represented by read (r), write (w), and execute (x) permissions.

+# 7. Processes and Services:

++ A process is an executing instance of a program.

++ Processes can be managed using commands like ps (process status), top (task manager), and kill (terminate a process).

++ Services are background processes that run continuously, providing specific functionality.

++ Systemd is a common service management tool in many Linux distributions.

+# 8. Networking:

++ Linux provides robust networking capabilities.

++ The ifconfig command is used to configure network interfaces, while ip command is used for more advanced networking tasks.

++ Network services like DNS, DHCP, and routing can be configured using corresponding configuration files.

+# 9. File Permissions:

++  Linux file permissions consist of read (r), write (w), and execute (x) permissions for the owner, group, and others.

++ Permissions can be modified using the chmod command.

++ The chown command changes file ownership, and chgrp changes the group ownership.

+# 10. Shell Scripting:

++ Shell scripting allows automating tasks and writing custom scripts.

++ Bash is a popular scripting language on Linux.

++ Scripts can be created with a text editor, given execute permissions, and executed directly or through the shell.

+# 11. File Compression and Archives:

++ Linux supports various compression and archiving formats like gzip, bzip2, tar, and zip.

++ The tar command is commonly used to create and extract tarball archives, often combined with compression tools.

+# 12. System Monitoring and Logs:

++ Linux provides various tools to monitor system performance